Liverpool’s Central Library is a complex set of buildings, some of which are grade II listed and others due for demolition and replacement.

 Central Library is believed to be haunted.
 The Picton Stacks, a separate building from the main area, actually contains an isolation ward and mortuary.

 Visitors to the William Brown Library have reported the feeling of menace originating from unusually dark shadows towards the corners of the room.

-A black cat with glowing eyes is sometimes seen in the International Room and the sounds of cat screeching are occasionally heard late at night throughout the library.
-Whereas cats screech all the time and the reflective nature of their eyes often result in a glow like appearance some occult commentators have noted the connection between witches and demonic familiars which often take on a cat-like appearance.
+A black cat with glowing eyes is sometimes seen in the International Room and the sounds of a cat screeching are occasionally heard late at night throughout the library.
+Whereas cats screech all the time and the reflective nature of their eyes often result in a glow like an appearance some occult commentators have noted the connection between witches and demonic familiars which often take on a cat-like appearance.